lipetik/portfolio/README.md

 * variational-method-project : Implementação do Método variacional para resolver o Oscilador Harmônico e o modelo de Kronig-Penney .

-**This repository is to show some of the Python projects developed by me in the last few years.**

 ## Project list ##
 * DFT-scripits : this are some scripts in python3 to help in the analysis of the results produced by the Quantum Espresso package that is a package used to simulate and predict properties of 2D materials);